bryanoliveira/soccer-twos-env/README.md

 The created `env` exposes a basic [Gym](https://gym.openai.com/) interface.
 Namely, the methods `reset()`, `step(action: Dict[int, np.ndarray])` and `close()` are available.
 The `render()` method has currently no effect and `soccer_twos.make(render=True)` should be used instead.
 The `step()` method returns extra information about the player and the ball in the last tuple element.
+This extra information includes position (x, y) and velocity (x, y) for the ball and players and y rotation (in degrees) of the players.
 This information may be used to build custom reward functions if needed.

 We expose an RLLib-compatible multiagent interface.